hdogan84/IMDB_sqlite/README.md

-An SQLite database based on IMDb non-commercial datasets where the source files are obtained from the url: https://developer.imdb.com/non-commercial-datasets/
+A SQLite database based on IMDb non-commercial datasets where the source files can be obtained from the url: https://developer.imdb.com/non-commercial-datasets/